 Just want to mention what Warren Buffett said about pricing, “Price is what you pay, the value is what you get”.

-Find a maximum valuable company by paying a minimum price.
+Find the maximum valuable company by paying a minimum price.

-No matter how good the company is, if you buy the stock at steep value and the stock’s future doesn’t turn up as per expectations, then you would lose money.
+No matter how good the company is, if you buy the stock at a steep value and the stock’s future doesn’t turn up as per expectations, then you will lose money.

 When the stock is available at such a deep discount (bargain) to its intrinsic value in the market, you grab it immediately.